Forward Head Posture – A Pain In The Neck

 This then causes you problems when you try to do something different – e.g. do some kind of fitness activity, or use your body in the opposite way – standing or sitting (whichever it isn’t used to).
 Plus, these tight, short muscles are no longer supple and thus much easier to injure.

-Fun And Interesting Posture Facts
+Fun and Interesting Posture Facts

 Focus On Sitting Correctly